joreilly/PeopleInSpace/README.md

 ### Building
-You need to use Android Studio Canary version.
+You need to use Android Studio Canary version (**note: Java 11 is now the minimum version required**).
 Have tested on XCode v11 and v12.
 When opening iOS/watchOS/macOS projects remember to open `.xcworkspace` file (and not `.xcodeproj` one).
 To exercise web client run `./gradlew :web:browserDevelopmentRun`.

 ### Jetpack Compose for Desktop client